Mihály Horányi

 Elliot Gorokhovsky

 Elliot was a high school student from Fairview HS working under Andrew Collette on the motion control system for the accelerator chamber.
+Elliot then went on to obtain a Bachelor's degree in mathematics from Arizona State University, and now works as a software engineer for Facebook.

 Erik Gustafson